Transport of Saint Helena, Ascension and Tristan da Cunha: Shipping

+Between 1990, and the opening of airport to commercial passenger traffic, RMS St Helena (1989) provided passenger travel service.

+Saint Helena was previously served by ships on the Union Castle Line, and by a previous RMS St Helena (1963) from 1978 to 1990.

 Air traffic

-With the opening of Saint Helena Airport, scheduled flights have been operated since 14 October 2017.
+With the opening of Saint Helena Airport, scheduled flights have been operated since 14 October 2017, twelve years after the British government agreed to fund it in order to encourage tourism to the island.

 The new airport is served weekly from Johannesburg (South Africa).
-During the pandemic 2020-2021 this service were temporarily cancelled and instead monthly flights operated from London (UK), but from 2022 there are flights from Johannesburg again.
+During the pandemic 2020-2021 this service were temporarily cancelled and instead monthly flights operated from London (UK), but from 2022 there were flights from Johannesburg again, and by 2023 the flights came twice weekly in the summer season.

 Rail traffic

 In 1829, the Saint Helena Railway Company opened a horse-drawn railway from Jamestown to Half Tree Hollow, which was also known as Ladder Hill Railway, or Jacob's Ladder.
 The main purpose was to transport goods from the port of Jamestown to the higher houses.
 The service was discontinued in 1871 because it was damaged by termites.

 Another small rail network was built for the seawater desalination plant in Ruperts.
 Details of the track are not known.

 Ascension

 Road traffic

 On Ascension there is a road network of 40 km, which is continuously paved.
 The public bus transport network has four stops (as of 2014).